Thorn Gamma 5

 This is the gear that powered the lamp when in use.
 It is probably not the original gear as the capacitor appears to be dated to 1993 and the lantern looks much older than this.

 The grub screws wouldn't come loose, and so I resorted to my alternative plan and had them drilled out and replaced.
 The spigot was also blasted to make the aluminium smooth again.
-The yellow screws were used to plug the two threads on the top of the spigot, so that they weren't damaged during the blasting.
+The yellow screws were used to plug the two threads on the top of the spigot, in order that they weren't damaged during the blasting.

 The spigot was then repainted - all ready to be fitted back to the bowl.